 - The number of Components is not limited and each Component may be arbitrarily large and complex. - Components and Configurations are identified by user defined names. - Each Component has its own name index for element-, node-IDs, etc. - Each Configuration may consist of an arbitrary number of Component levels and each level may contain elements, loads and constraints.
 The specification of the coupling degrees of freedom in each component (the so-called 'external' degrees of freedom) allows the automatic assembly of the complete Configuration.
-The condensation of the components is performed using Guyan's reduction. - In addition to the static condensation using Guyan's reduction a dynamic condensation using the Craig-Bampton method is available. - Specific reordering concepts in conjunction with explicit and iterative condensation schemes and automatic selection of algorithms provide highest solution efficiency.
+The condensation of the components is performed using Guyan's reduction. - In addition to the static condensation using Guyan's reduction a dynamic condensation using the Craig-Bampton method or the Mixed-Boundary Craig-Bampton method is available. - Specific reordering concepts in conjunction with explicit and iterative condensation schemes and automatic selection of algorithms provide highest solution efficiency.

-Figure 42: Substructuring in PERMAS
+Figure 62: Substructuring in PERMAS